D7039E-E7032E/Project-Report/README.md

 ### The simulator
 <p>
-The software Rviz [?] is a 3D visualizer created for the ROS framework.
+The software Rviz<sup>[6]</sup> is a 3D visualizer created for the ROS framework.
 It was used to visualize published information from the robot and also used in a later stage to issue commands to the robot for navigation purposes.
 The software was chosen because of its tight integration with the ROS framework and ease of use.
-The TB3B and the world it was navigating was simulated using the software Gazebo [?].
+The TB3B and the world it was navigating was simulated using the software Gazebo [7].
 Gazebo is unlike Rviz, not developed solely for use within ROS.
 A set of interfaces is therefore provided with ROS for ROS-like communication with Gazebo using messages, services and still allowing for dynamic reconfigure.
 This made Gazebo the obvious choice for the simulation of the TB3B and its interaction with the simulated world.
 </p>

 <p>